Major Projects

 Inclusive Quantitative Logic

-At The College of New Jersey, I'm collaborating across social science departments to develop a student-centered, active learning Introduction to Statistics for Social Scientists course.
+At The College of New Jersey, I'm collaborating across social science departments to develop a student-centered, active learning Applied Statistics for Social Scientists course.
 I use insights from research on inclusive teaching pedagogies, undergraduate interviews, and course evaluations to develop and share concrete practices and programs that empower students from all backgrounds to develop important and valuable quantitative skills.

 The Institute for Racial Justice created the video on the right presenting an initiative aimed at Teaching Culturally-Informed Mathematics.
 Dr. Nathan Alexander facilitated this project and works at the forefront of research and practice in Equity-Minded Data Science.
 Note: I share the video as a supporter, not an institute or project affiliate.